All Episodes

 We'll not yield to the terrorists.

-This is from Good Morning America Today, uh Charlie Gibson talking to uh reporter uh Brian Ross, and he said, uh Brian, there have been some indication that Al Qaeda wanted to move its operations, uh, which now seem focused in Iraq out of Iraq.
+And he said, Brian, there have been some indication that al-Qaeda wanted to move its operations, which now seem focused in Iraq, out of Iraq.

-Bin Laden supposedly has sent a message to Zarkawi in Iraq, uh, move your people if you can out of Iraq to attack Western targets.
+Move your people, if you can, out of Iraq to attack Western targets.

-You see, if we weren't in Iraq, why these guys would not have been able to get trained in urban warfare, but they've had to get trained in urban warfare to stop us.
+You see, if we weren't in Iraq, why these guys would not have been able to get trained in urban warfare.

 And so we have actually helped them get ready for this attack in London by erroneously and mistakenly going to war in Iraq.

-And uh this guy's name is Rand Beers.
+And this guy's name is Rand Beers.

-Is this all about disrupting the summit, or are there much deeper reasons, underlying reasons for it all?
+Is this all about disrupting the summit or are there much deeper reasons, underlying reasons for it all?

-Okay, so here we have is a noted expert on this attack in London, Rand Beers, Rand R. A N D Beers, the former foreign policy director for the defunct John Kerry campaign, saying, Well, they're mad at the Brits because of the uh, you know, the 7-Eleven September 11 and uh and the Iraq War and so forth.
+Rand R-A-N-D Beers, the former foreign policy director for the defunct John Kerry campaign, saying, well, they're mad at the Brits because of the, you know, the September 11 and the Iraq war and so forth.

 You would expect nothing else from somebody in the Kerry campaign.

-This is another one we're responsible.
+This is another one.

 The answer to the question, they did it because this is what they do.